TablePress/TablePress/readme.txt

 Recent changes are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 1.12 =
+* Full compatibility with WordPress 5.5.
+* Enhancement: Add placeholder variables with table and cell information for use in formulas.
+* Bugfix: Properly handle math formulas with numbers in their names in the math parser.
+* Bugfix: Restore proper highlighting of input fields with invalid values in the admin area.
+* Updated external libraries (DataTables, SimpleXLSX, Build tools).
+* Some internal changes for better stability, translations, and documentation.

 = Version 1.11 =
 * Full compatibility with WordPress 5.4.
 * Enhancement: Update list of allowed CSS features in "Custom CSS".